The purpose of this degree is to equip students in the areas of acting,

 See Admission Requirements.

 A minimum of 33 months of residence work (3 fall semesters, 3 spring semesters, and 2 summers) beginning with a summer session is required.
-Summer courses are also available through online learning.
+Some summer courses are also available through online learning.
 A dramatic production must be completed successfully and a thesis prepared before graduate work is completed.